Cole Kmet Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 Season Stats

-- Kmet has put together 56 passes for 564 yards this season.
-He has been targeted 88 times, and averages 35.3 yards per game.
+- Kmet has hauled in 56 catches for 564 yards this year.
+He has been targeted 88 times and averages 35.3 receiving yards.

+- So far this season, 17.8% of the 494 passes thrown by his team have gone Kmet's way.

 - Kmet has seen the ball thrown his way 12 times in the red zone this season, 20.7% of his team's 58 red zone pass attempts.